 PROPER 23A (October 9-15) / Ordinary Time 28

 RoCa: Isa.
 25:6-10; Phil.
 4:12-14, 19-20; Matt.
 22:1-14

 Colleagues were struggling with me as we debated this parable on the Girard listserve (no longer active).
 Marty Aiken came to the rescue, inspired to finish a paper on this passage that was presented at the COV&R 2003 Conference in Innsbruck.
 I consider his paper well on the way to the definitive interpretation of this troublesome parable.
-Link to Marty Aiken’s “The Kingdom of Heaven Suffers Violence: Discerning the Suffering Servant in the Parable of the Wedding Banquet.”
+Aiken’s essay, “The Kingdom of Heaven Suffers Violence: Discerning the Suffering Servant in the Parable of the Wedding Banquet,” has not been published.

 Here are the two key points of Aiken’s interpretation:

 - Instead of seeing the king as making Jesus’ audience think of God, he argues that this king would have sparked in Jesus’ audience thoughts of kings much closer to their situation in history, namely, the Herods, especially the first King Herod.
 Drawing from historical sources such as Josephus, Aiken shows how the Herods actually behaved in ways very similar to the king in this parable.
 With a monarch so brutally dictatorial, does Jesus really mean for us to think of divine kingship with this parable instead of the kind of petty dictators such as the Herods who so litter human history with victims?
 I find Aiken’s argument persuasive — which is also reason why I have highlighted in recent weeks an overall approach to Matthew’s parables of judgment that hesitates from too easily reading the central figures of power in these parables as representing God.
 See the remarks in this direction for Proper 20A and Proper 22A, as well as the exegetical note below about the double designation in the Greek, not reflected in the English, of the main character as, “a man, a king.”